 Anonymous said: I would like to knoow if exceptions are made to your policy.
 I want to know if one of your photos can be used for a not-for-prophet organization.
 It would be considered "commercial use."
 Thank you.
 Phil

 Hi Phil, I do apologize about this, life’s been hectic lately.
 I’ll get in contact with you tomorrow morning if that’s fine.

-Anonymous asked: Is it possible to get permission to use the photo of the walking bridge into the forrest? my number is 815-547-0765 My name is Phil.
+Anonymous said: Is it possible to get permission to use the photo of the walking bridge into the forrest? my number is 815-547-0765 My name is Phil.
 Thank you.

 Hey, if it’s for non-commercial use, go for it, I would just like to be attributed to it.

 Here it is.
 If I had to pick a last meal, I think a huge bowl of steamed mussels would be right up there at the top of my list of potentials.
 There’s something amazing going on when you steam mussels with a bit of delicious vegetable and some wine.
 When the shells open up, the resulting broth in the bottom of the pan is absolutely to die for.
 When I order mussels the actual meat is secondary to that delicious ambrosia in the bottom of the bowl, just waiting to be sopped up with a hunk of fresh baguette or even drunk straight out of the dish.

 3-4 cloves of garlic, smashed

 Fresh herbs of your choice (I used thyme and parsley)

 Cleaned and de-bearded mussels (a pound a person seems to be sufficient)

 Lay the sliced leek, tomato, and garlic out on a baking sheet and drizzle with olive oil, salt, and pepper.
 Roast in a 400F oven for at least 30 minutes, or until soft and tender.
 Set aside and let cool.